HWaymentSteele/HWaymentSteele.github.io/_posts/2023-06-16-onbirthdaysandopinions.md

 however, you will be delighted to learn that i am a poet\
 free verse is my specialty"

 Somehow, I was actually accepted.
 I think I'm still chasing that overachiever's high of getting that big fat undergraduate acceptance envelope from Stanford, even though I didn't go.
-Maybe it's better that way, there's always a warm fuzzy alternate universe in which I was a Stanford undergraduate.
+I'm sure I've had more fun this way, that there's a warm fuzzy alternate universe in which I was a Stanford undergraduate.
 I could have dropped out and been a founder by now.

 My high school self would still be rather shocked with my current self.
 I ask questions in seminars and don’t preface them with “sorry”.
 I form opinions!
 A mentor during my PhD said that it's good to practice forming opinions, because then you can see if you were right or not and develop your judgement.
 He said he was wrong about Jennifer Doudna and CRISPR.